zowe/docs-site/docs/user-guide/configure-certificates.md

 <ROOT_DIR>/bin/zowe-setup-certificates.sh
 ```

 generates the keystore in `/global/zowe/keystore`.
-On many z/OS installations access to this location will be restricted to priveledged users so this step should be done by a system programmer with site knowledge for where the certificate should be stored in a way that the public key can be read but private key access is controlled.
+On many z/OS installations access to this location will be restricted to priviledged users so this step should be done by a system programmer with site knowledge for where the certificate should be stored in a way that the public key can be read but private key access is controlled.

 ## Generate certificate with the custom values